Kristen Foxen: PokerGO Tour (PGT)

 In 2019, Kristen Foxen recorded eight six-figure cashes.
 Her final major victory of the year came in November at the Poker Masters series, where she earned $408,000 after defeating Chance Kornuth heads-up for first place.
-Her overall performance that year contributed to her winning her third consecutive GPI Ladies Player of the Year title, accumulating 3,175.37 points.
+Her overall performance that year contributed to her winning her third consecutive GPI Ladies Player of the Year title.

+Foxen went on to win the GPI Female Player of the Year award for a fourth time in 2023 and a fifth time in 2025, becoming the only player to win the award more than three times.

 With the COVID-19 pandemic halting most live poker tournaments in 2020, Kristen Foxen competed in several online poker series throughout the year.
 She cashed nine times in the online Super High Roller Bowl series, including a third-place finish in a $25,500 buy-in event, earning $236,000.

 In January 2024, Foxen won Event #5: $10,100 No-Limit Hold'em at the PGT Kickoff Series, securing the $165,000 first-place prize after a competitive final table.
 She eliminated her husband, Alex Foxen, in fifth place and later gained a decisive chip lead after knocking out Samuel Laskowitz in third.

 In heads-up play against Daniel Negreanu, Foxen won key hands, including a crucial river call and an overbet that left Negreanu with just six big blinds.
-She clinched the victory when her jack-six prevailed against Negreanu’s king-nine.
+She clinched the victory when her jack-six prevailed against Negreanu's king-nine.
 The win marked her second career PGT title and 12th career tournament victory.

 In January 2025, Foxen successfully defended her title by winning Event #5: $10,100 No-Limit Hold'em at the PGT Kickoff Series, earning $197,625 after a heads-up deal with Joao Simao.
 Throughout the tournament, Foxen maintained a dominant chip lead, briefly relinquishing it during heads-up play.

 In the final hand, she called Simao's all-in bluff with two pair to secure the victory.
 Foxen had also won the same event in the previous year's PGT Kickoff Series, making this a consecutive title defense.

 In February 2025, Foxen won PokerGO Cup Event #7: $15,100 No-Limit Hold'em, earning $348,300 and moving into first place on the 2025 PokerGO Tour leaderboard.
 Entering the final table with the shortest stack, she overcame the deficit and ultimately defeated Patrick Leonard heads-up with a 4-1 chip advantage.

 This victory marked her second win of the year on the PokerGO Tour, following her $197,625 win in the $10,100 PokerGO Tour Kickoff Series finale in January.
 It was also her third cash in seven events during the PokerGO Cup.